fraVlaca/HyperPay/hyperlane-package/README.md

     type: gcs
     params: { bucket: YOUR_BUCKET, prefix: optional/prefix, basePath: optionalBasePath }

+Notes
-- Adapters are placeholders; you must supply appropriate params and fund the rebalancer key when moving real value.
+- Adapters are placeholders; supply appropriate params and fund the rebalancer key when moving real value.
-- Edit ./config/config.yaml (or create your own and pass via --args-file)
-- Set per-chain rpc_url values to your providers (e.g., Alchemy/Infura)
-- Set agent keys:
-  - agents.relayer.key: 0x-prefixed private key for relayer
-  - agents.validators[].signing_key: per-chain validator private keys
-- Optional: configure S3/GCS checkpoint syncers by switching type and providing params
+- With deploy_core=false (default), ensure existing_addresses are set or rely on the public registry.
+- Provide valid RPC URLs and funded keys.
+Defaults use mainnets; switch to testnets by editing config.yaml.

 Smoke tests (manual)
-- With deploy_core=false (default), ensure existing_addresses are set in your args or that the public registry is sufficient for your needs
 - Start the enclave and check:
+  - hyperlane-cli: core/warp steps execute or skip with stamps in /configs
+  - agent-config-gen: writes /configs/agent-config.json
-  - Relayer: reports watching chains and running; no missing CONFIG_FILES errors
+  - Relayer: watches chains and runs; no CONFIG_FILES errors
-  - Validators: start and write to /validator-checkpoints
+  - Validators: start and write to /validator-checkpoints or cloud syncer
   - Rebalancer: HTTP 200 at / (ok response)
-- Optional: once CLI wiring is complete, run a hello-world Hyperlane message or a warp route send

-Status (milestone 1)
-- Scaffolded package structure and images
-- Validators and relayer services are wired; rebalancer scaffold (CCTP+OFT) included Notes on agent-config.json generation
+Notes on agent-config.json generation
-- The agent-config is generated inside the enclave by a one-shot container (agent-config-gen) based on your args file and any existing_addresses provided.
+- Generated inside the enclave by a one-shot container (agent-config-gen) based on your args file and any existing_addresses provided.
-- If you set deploy_core: true, the hyperlane-cli service will later be wired to write deployed addresses to /configs, and the generator will be extended to include them automatically.
+- If you set deploy_core: true, the CLI outputs can be parsed in a future step to automatically populate agent-config.

-- Next: wire hyperlane-cli steps (core deploy + warp routes) and generate /configs/agent-config.json from args/deploy outputs

-Notes
-- Provide valid RPC URLs and funded keys where required
-- Defaults use mainnets; switch to testnets by editing config.yaml